randika-perera/Battle-Robot/README.md

 -   **Arduino Mega2560 Development Board**: The heart of our robot, providing the brains to control its movements and weapons with precision.

--   **HC05 Bluetooth Module**: For seamless wireless control, we integrated the HC05 Bluetooth module, offering ease of use and cost-effectiveness.
-Control of the robot was carried out using a smartphone app that can send serial data via Bluetooth.
+-   **NRF24 Module**: For seamless wireless control, we integrated the NRF24 module, offering ease of use and cost-effectiveness.
+Control of the robot was carried out using our custom designed controller.

 -   **12.6V Li-Po Battery Packs**: To power our battle robot, we harnessed the energy of 12.6V Li-Po battery packs, ensuring high current discharge capability and long-lasting performance.